NLESC-JCER/run-cpp-on-web/js-webapp-async/README.md

 </html>
 ```

-The worker code will contain only handling the incoming message.
-In this case, the worker will unpack the message, do the calculation, and pack the results in a new message that it will send back.
+The web worker code will contain only handling the incoming message.
+In this case, the web worker will unpack the message, do the calculation, and pack the results in a new message that it will send back.

 The code for the worker in worker.js will now look like:
 ```js
 importScripts('newtonraphson.js');